bbauska/UofM-Intro-HTML5/README.md

 However, more and more people are using these, what we call attributes to size the image.
 It used to be the case that you never wanted to use your HTML code to set the size of your picture.
-But we&apos;'re realizing that using width can actually improve the accessibility of your page.
+But we&apos;re realizing that using width can actually improve the accessibility of your page.
 So when you start using the **&lt;img&gt;** tag, I want you to include at least the **width** attribute.
-You don&apos;'t need both, but at least the **width** attribute.
-And what that will do is it means when your page is loaded, it&apos;'ll keep the pictures from flashing and flickering as they adjust to different sizes.
+You don&apos;t need both, but at least the **width** attribute.
+And what that will do is it means when your page is loaded, it&apos;ll keep the pictures from flashing and flickering as they adjust to different sizes.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->